PhilipYip1988/python-tutorials/012_math/readme.md

 $$\frac{1}{3}+\frac{1}{3}+\frac{1}{3}=0.333333+0.333333+0.333333=0.999999$$

 This should be equal to unity however if a comparison operator is used to check whether this is exactly equal to 1, the result would be ```False```.
-This recursion rounding error depicted above occurs frequently with floating point numbers ebcause they are stored in binary.
+This recursion rounding error depicted above occurs frequently with floating point numbers because they are stored in binary.

 The ```isclose``` function can be used to check if a number is close to another number within a specified tolerance: